 However, many of us question the concept of “routine” when it comes to vaccinations.
 While grateful for the protection that vaccines offer, we are increasingly aware of their possible unintended consequences.
 That’s where titer testing comes in.

 Titer tests are among the tools that dog owners and veterinarians can use to help minimize the risks of both infectious diseases and unnecessary vaccinations.
-Simply put, these tests can tell you if a previous vaccine is still protecting your dog.
-If it’s still working, you don’t have to revaccinate.
+A titer test is an antibody blood test that can tell you if a previous vaccine is still protecting your dog's immune system.
+If it’s still working, by producing antibodies, you don’t have to revaccinate yet.

 Dr. Evelyn Sharp of My Personal Vet in Santa Cruz, Calif., has used titer tests with her own dogs since she began practicing veterinary medicine in the mid-1990s.
 The first dog she regularly tested was her Border Collie mix, Ace.
-Titers showed that the protection provided by Ace’s initial puppy series and one-year booster lasted the rest of his life.
-With the recent availability of in-practice titer-test kits—VacciCheck from Biogal Laboratories and TiterCHEK from Synbiotics Corporation—titer testing has become even easier to do.
+Titer tests showed that the protection provided by Ace’s initial puppy series and one-year booster lasted the rest of his life.
+With the recent availability of in-practice titer test kits—VacciCheck from Biogal Laboratories and TiterCHEK from Synbiotics Corporation—titer testing for dogs has become even easier to do.

 The most recent American Animal Hospital Association (AAHA) Canine Vaccination Guidelines say that reported side effects from vaccines vary from injection-site reactions, lethargy, lack of appetite and fever to more serious adverse events, including allergic reactions, autoimmune problems and, rarely, sarcoma or other tumors.
-The decision about when to vaccinate requires a riskbenefit analysis.
+The decision about when to vaccinate requires a risk-benefit analysis.
 Most experts agree that vaccines are critical to the overall health and wellness of our dogs (and cats), but many also agree that giving a vaccine when it is not needed exposes animals to unnecessary hazards.
+Titer testing for dogs can ensure protection and minimize over-vaccincation side effects.

 If the test shows a low titer, your dog may not have immunity.
 The interesting and perhaps odd detail (odd, at least, from a layperson’s viewpoint) is that a low titer is not completely definitive.
 A dog may still have some protection.
 Still, the accepted standard with the in-house test kit is that a low titer means that you and your veterinarian should discuss revaccinating.